13 of the best songs about bad luck

 If you have nothing better to do, you can waste several hours poking about on the Internet to find out why Friday the 13th is considered unlucky.
-According to biblical tradition, there were 13 guests at the Last Supper, which makes 13 an unlucky number, and Jesus got nailed to a tree for being a hippie on a Friday, which wasn’t exactly fortunate, thus bringing Fridays into the equation.
-Not that he wasn’t a hippie every day, of course, it’s just that Fridays are when crucifixions took place.
+According to biblical tradition, there were 13 guests at the Last Supper, which makes 13 an unlucky number, and Jesus got nailed to a tree for being a hippy on a Friday, which wasn’t exactly fortunate, thus bringing Fridays into the equation.
+Not that he wasn’t a hippy every day, of course, it’s just that Fridays are when crucifixions took place.

 However, according to Donald Dossey, the founder of the Stress Management Center and Phobia Institute in Asheville, North Carolina, it can be traced back to a Norse myth about 12 gods who were having a party in Valhalla that was crashed by Loki, the uninvited 13th guest, who then tricked Höðr into shooting his brother Baldr, rather ruining the party.

 Whatever the case, this mumbo-jumbo persists to the point where you’ll find hotels with no 13th floor, airports with no 13th gate, and a whole string of horror movies about a nutter in a hockey mask that are only too happy to cash-in on your baseless beliefs (this coming from a writer who won’t listen to a band on the day they’re playing, because of some stupid superstition).
 Yeah, we all have them, so knock on wood, cross your fingers, and enjoy our list of 13 songs about bad luck.